Why Selena Gomez's Fans Are Ruthlessly Defending Her AMAs Performance

 Selena Gomez's AMAs performance is already a source of controversy.
-On Twitter, people criticised the performance because Gomez appeared to be lip-synching.
-Hard core Selenators are defending her performance, though, due to a rumour that Gomez suffered a panic attack prior to or during her performance.
+On Twitter, people criticized the performance because Gomez appeared to be lip-synching.
+Hard core Selenators are defending her performance, though, due to a rumor that Gomez suffered a panic attack prior to or during her performance.

 The performance itself was emotionally charged — a troupe of dancers in white carried Gomez aloft as if they were kidnapping her.
 The number, directed by the artist Petra Collins, seemed to signify great trials and tribulations.
 (Or, as the lyrics say, "running through the jungle.")
 Gomez wore a white slip dress and fake blood on her knees.
 After the performance, Gomez shrugged and said, "Thank you," seemingly dejected.